phphoebe/Udacity-Data-Engineering-Nanodegree/Project 1-Data Modeling with Postgres/README.md

 ## Project Introduction

 #### Description
-* Model user activity data (JSON) to create a database and ETL pipeline in Postgres for a music streaming app called Sparkify.
+* Model user activity data (JSON) to create a database and ETL pipeline in Postgres for a music streaming app startup called Sparkify.
 * Define Fact and Dimension tables for a STAR schema optimized for queries on song play analysis.
 * Insert data into new tables.